Gathering of Nations 2026 – Last Dance

 There’s something unforgettable about standing among thousands of people as the drums echo into the night sky.
 In 2026, that feeling is amplified—a sense that you are part of a moment that will be talked about for years to come.

-Whether you’re attending for the first time or returning as part of a long-standing tradition, this year’s Gathering of Nations is an invitation: to witness, to honor, and to carry the spirit forward.
+Whether you were attending for the first time or returning as part of a long-standing tradition, this year’s Gathering of Nations was an invitation: to witness, to honor, and to carry the spirit forward.

 Because while every dance eventually ends, the culture, the people, and the heartbeat continue.